 - a safe environment where students can make progress academically, behaviorally, and socially; - a way to deter students from continuing certain behaviors without placement outside of the school; - interventions that reduce a student's likelihood of being suspended again; - the opportunity for students to return to class and continue with success.

 Lunch Detention

-Lunch detention is assigned by teachers or administrators for various violations of the Student Code of Conduct.
+Lunch detention is assigned by teachers or administrators for various violations of the Student Code of Conduct for the duration of a P.A.C.K.
+Time period.

 In-School Suspension (ISS)